 You must know about and keep to your organisation's policies on rights and protections.
-In particular, you must work with your employer to uphold the rights of people in your care.
+You must work with your employer to uphold the rights of people in your care.
 You must not unfairly discriminate against any person using the service.